mktrevor/restaurant_trevorar/README.md

   + It's a good idea to restart the program for some of the scenarios.

 ####Cashier/Market interaction
-  + In order to test the scenario "One order, fulfilled by TWO markets, 2 bills paid in full," start the program, then click the "Clear Cook Inventory" button and then make a customer.
+  + In order to test the scenario "One order, fulfilled by TWO markets, 2 bills paid in full," start the program, then click the "Clear Cook Inventory" button and then make a customer and a waiter.
+When the customer orders, the cook will have to order more food.
 The first market doesn't have enough to fulfill the full order so a second order is needed.
   + To test the "normative market ordering scenario," either make a lot of customers named "chicken" until the cook has to order more or simply start the program and press the "Inventory check" button.
   + I did not implement a solution for bills that the cashier can't pay for.
 I left the cashier plenty of money for many orders.